-Grievous bodily harm is the most serious form of non-fatal assault as the injuries are deemed to cause serious detriment to a victim’s health.
-It can be committed in two ways affecting the level of severity of offence—the difference being whether the crime was committed intentionally or recklessly.
+Grievous bodily harm – or GBH – is the most serious form of non-fatal assault as the injuries are deemed to cause serious detriment to a victim’s health, which differs to ABH.
+GBH is also known as ‘wounding with intent’.

-The following injuries are GBH:
+The following injuries are classified as GBH:

 - An injury resulting in permanent disability, loss of sensory function or visible disfigurement